-Differences between the experiment results and the values in Figure 2.4 are because the experiment uses representative samples and not the real materials (ie. shiny paper for snow/ice; plastic mat for trees etc.).
+Differences between the experiment results and the values in the graph on p25 are because the experiment uses representative samples and not the real materials (ie. shiny paper for snow/ice; plastic mat for trees etc.).
 Also, the measurements depend on the accuracy of the person taking the readings and the light meter.